 Generally, a well-balanced room has both cool tones and warm tones, but not necessarily in equal amounts.
-So if you have a monochromatic color scheme with all cool tones, warm it up a bit with a natural fiber rug, wood furniture and brass, black or oil-rubbed bronze finishes.
+So if you have a monochromatic color scheme with a cool tone, warm it up a bit with a natural fiber rug, wood furniture and brass, black or oil-rubbed bronze finishes.
 Conversely, anchor a warm palette with white walls and neutral upholstery.

-A popular analogous color combination, and one we particularly love, is blue and green (image example?).
+A popular analogous color combination, and one we particularly love, is blue and green.
 You can go either way on the wheel to introduce a third color with yellow or violet.
 Even adding just one thing, such as a painting or an upholstered chair, in that third color adds excitement.